Cardinals vs. Reds Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Jordan Montgomery (2-7) will take to the mound for the Cardinals and make his 13th start of the season.
+- The Cardinals' Miles Mikolas (4-2) will make his 14th start of the season.

-- He has earned a quality start five times in 12 starts this season.
+- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Montgomery has two starts in a row of five innings or more.
+- Mikolas will look to finish five or more innings for the sixth start in a row.

-- He has made 12 appearances and finished two of them without allowing an earned run.
+- He has finished three appearances without allowing an earned run in 13 chances this season.

 |Opponent